cs448m/cs448m.github.io/assignments/tbot/README.md

 - 6 plastic jumpers

 Assembly
-- install 3 plastic jumpers on MS1, MS2, and MS3
+- Install 3 plastic jumpers on MS1, MS2, and MS3
-- attach to arduino uno
+- Attach to arduino uno
-- insert 2 stepper motor drivers (A4988) in X and Y axis
+- Insert 2 stepper motor drivers (A4988) in X and Y axis

 *WARNING make sure the stepper motor drivers are oriented correctly*